If you’re considering becoming an egg donor, make sure you understand the details.

 Should you be chosen by a recipient and go through a retrieval cycle, you will be compensated for donating your eggs.
-Compensation is up to $5,000 per cycle.
+Compensation for egg donors is at least $5,000 per cycle.
 You will receive part of the fee at the start of the donation cycle and the remainder upon completion.
 You will also be provided with insurance should any complications arise during the donation process.
 There is no cost to the donor to donate their eggs; all costs are covered by the recipient.

 Donating your eggs will not affect your own fertility